GLOBAL MARKETS-U.S. stocks, bond yields rise after Comey statement; oil plunges

 * All eyes on "Triple Threat Thursday"

-* Euro hit by report ECB may cut inflation outlook (Adds Wall Street close; updates throughout)
+* Euro hit by report ECB may cut inflation outlook (Recasts with Comey statement; updates throughout)

 By Hilary Russ